 The Benson Area Community Foundation Endowment Fund

-Established in 2005, the Benson Area Community Foundation has three funds which are used to fund the work of the Foundation.
-Those funds are: a) Operating Fund; b) Project Fund and c) Endowment Fund.
+Established in 2005, the Benson Area Community Foundation has two funds which are used to fund the work of the Foundation.
+Those funds are: 1) Operating Fund; and 2) Endowment Fund.
 A brief explanation of each fund follows.

 Operating Fund – Like all organizations, there are costs of doing business.
 Our Operating Fund contains money used for office-type expenses such as stationery, postage, business envelopes, production of Foundation-related brochures and the like.
 This fund normally has less than $500.00.